Pete Davidson Shuts Instagram Down, Ariana Grande Turns Off Comments After Being Trolled By Fans

 After the Saturday Night Live star replied, “Omg what a cutie,” fans assumed he was complimenting his fiancée.
 They called his comment “unnecessary” and “inappropriate.”

-Davidson clarified, stating he was referring to Grande’s grandfather, not his fiancee.
+Davidson clarified, stating he was referring to Grande’s grandfather, not his fiancée.

 “Are you guys all insane?
 I was talking about how cute her grandpa is.
 What’s wrong with that?” he wrote.
 “You guys will really look for anything to attack people.
 It’s sad.”